SiLeBAT/zoonotify-web-server/README.md

-# Zoonotify API
+# Zoonotify Web Server

-The Zoonotify API
+The Zoonotify Web Server for the SPA